nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/cmis.md

 Nuxeo supports CMIS through the following modules:

-*   The [Apache Chemistry OpenCMIS](http://chemistry.apache.org/java/opencmis.html) library (an Apache project to which Nuxeo is a contributor), which is a general-purpose Java library allowing developers to easily write CMIS clients and servers,
+- The [Apache Chemistry OpenCMIS](http://chemistry.apache.org/java/opencmis.html) library (an Apache project to which Nuxeo is a contributor), which is a general-purpose Java library allowing developers to easily write CMIS
-*   Specific Nuxeo OpenCMIS connector bundles, allowing the Nuxeo Platform to be used as a CMIS server with the help of OpenCMIS.
+- Specific Nuxeo OpenCMIS connector bundles, allowing the Nuxeo Platform to be used as a CMIS server with the help of OpenCMIS.
 The CMIS connector is included in the Nuxeo Platform by default.

 ## Usage